roxanatdg/PowerBI-App/README.md

 ![alt text](https://github.com/roxanatdg/PowerBI-App/blob/main/Pics/data-schema.png)

-Valmont recorded $12.36 million in sales for 2022, highlighting a successful financial year for its irrigation division, while pivot Systems generated 67.98% of total sales, confirming their role as Valmont’s flagship offering, showing that this category significantly outperforms others.
+Valmont recorded $12.36 million in sales for 2022, highlighting a successful financial year for its irrigation division.
+This figure reflects continued growth momentum and product demand across multiple regions.
+Pivot Systems generated 67.98% of total sales, confirming their role as Valmont’s flagship offering.
+This category significantly outperforms others, indicating a market preference for scalable and efficient irrigation solutions.
 While Pivot Systems dominate, other categories like Irrigation Parts (16.47%), Tubing (10.11%), and Solar Ag (5.45%) show potential for future expansion.
 Their presence reflects a diverse but concentrated portfolio, suggesting room for growth in secondary product lines.
+Sales span North America, Europe, South America, Africa, and parts of Asia and Australia, as shown on the interactive map.
+This demonstrates Valmont’s global operational footprint and emphasizes its ability to serve various agricultural markets worldwide.

 Taking a closer look to the social media it can be noticed the fact that the company has a significant year-over-year growth in LinkedIn followers, with LinkedIn far outperforming Facebook as Valmont’s primary B2B engagement channel.